rparrish/Presentations/RStudio Updates/Rstudio_features.md

 RStudio: View()
 ===============

-Used to inspect dataset interactively, similar to Excel's AutoFilter
+Used to inspect dataset interactively in a grid

-- factors --> picklist
-- continuous --> slider
-- text search
-    - global vs individual columns
-    - incremental search
+- incremental text search
-    - pop-out browser
+- pop-out to a separate window
 - refreshes when data frame is modified